UliX Rider - 3.5mm Review

 Battery Life

 Yes, wires can be annoying, but so is constantly charging your devices.
-The best thing about wired earbuds is their lack of batteries.
 As long as they're plugged into your phone or computer, they're always ready to use, earning them top scores in this category.

 Call Quality